ajkarell/MonoCraft/README.md

 # MonoCraft

-A modest Minecraft clone built with MonoGame (C#, XNA) with the focus on world generation.
+A modest Minecraft clone built with MonoGame (C#, XNA) with focus on world generation.

-Made with the intent to learn low-level game development (no game engine), 3D graphics and procedural world generation.
+Made with the intent to learn low-level game development, 3D graphics and procedural world generation.

 ## Building

-Building is for **Windows-only**, because the game relies on Texture Arrays, which MonoGame's OpenGL version does not yet support.
+The project relies on DirectX for shaders, due to limitations in the OpenGL version that MonoGame supports.
+This means that building is for **Windows only (or possibly [through Wine on Linux](https://docs.monogame.net/articles/getting_started/1_setting_up_your_development_environment_ubuntu.html#optional-set-up-wine-for-effect-compilation))**.

 * Clone the project
 ```git clone https://github.com/ajkarell/MonoCraft.git```